ayush4545/Devsnest_Hackathon_indian_tourism/README.md

 Stack India Travel is dedicated to Travel.This site is focused on Tourist Spots in India.
-This build was Done by out whole team for 48hours Hackathon
+This build was Done by our whole team in 48hours for Hackathon.

 ## Features